ccollie/valkey-rfc/TimeSeries.md

 ### Required Arguments
 <code>fromTimestamp</code>
 Repeated series selector argument that selects the series to return.
-At least one selector argument must be provided..
+At least one selector argument must be provided.

 ### Optional Arguments